filecoin-project/specs/content/systems/filecoin_mining/sector/adding_storage.md

 A Miner adds more storage in the form of Sectors.
 Adding more storage is a two-step process:

-1. **PreCommitting a Sector**: A Miner publishes a Sector's SealedCID and makes a deposit.
+1. **PreCommitting a Sector**: A Miner publishes a Sector's SealedCID, through miner.PreCommitSector of miner.PreCommitSectorBatch, and makes a deposit.
 The Sector is now registered to the Miner, and the Miner must ProveCommit the Sector or lose their deposit.
-2. **ProveCommitting a Sector**: The Miner provides a Proof of Replication (PoRep) for the Sector.
+2. **ProveCommitting a Sector**: The Miner provides a Proof of Replication (PoRep) for the Sector through miner.ProveCommitSector or miner.ProveCommitAggregate.
 This proof must be submitted AFTER a delay (the InteractiveEpoch), and BEFORE PreCommit expiration.

 This two-step process provides assurance that the Miner's PoRep _actually proves_ that the Miner has replicated the Sector data and is generating proofs from it: